 - In a large bowl, combine the softened cream cheese, half-half cream, mozzarella, garlic powder, onion powder, salt and freshly ground black pepper.

 - Mix everything until all the ingredients are combined together.

 ps: If you don’t have cream cheese, you can replace it for sour cream or Greek yogurt.

 Bringing Everything Together

-- Remove the steamed cauliflower from the pot and add it to your cheese mixture.
+- Remove the steamed cauliflower from the pot, drain it and add it to your cheese mixture.